 2018 Technical Lead: Scott Kuykendall

-Scott plays a key role for the Ed-Fi Community by providing continuous guidance on Ed-Fi v3.0.
+Scott plays a key role in the Ed-Fi Community by providing continuous guidance on Ed-Fi v3.0.
 Further, Scott is leading the Delaware Department of Education’s efforts to harness the benefits of interoperability for his state.
-He is continuously engaged with the Ed-Fi Community by participating in SEA special interest groups, and has educated the Community by presenting their v3.0 model several times, and has helped the Ed-Fi Alliance conduct research on topics to improve the model.
+He is continuously engaged with the Ed-Fi Community by participating in SEA special interest groups, and has educated the Community by presenting their v3.0 model several times, has helped the Ed-Fi Alliance conduct research on topics to improve the model.

 2018 Ambassador of the Year: NEFEC, Represented by Sherod Keen, Daniel Hornsby, and Shane Fairbairn